Alhambra High School (Martinez, California): History

-Diversity

-According to the SARC report for the 2014-2015 school year, the student population is 55% White, 25.4% Latino, 2% African American, 3.8% Asian, 3.4% Filipino, 0.2% Native American, 0.5% Native Hawaiian or Pacific Islander, and 9.7% of two or more races.
+Their first high school campus was on Susana Street on the north side of Susan Street, between Estudillo Street and Court Street, where the School District Administration Building sits today.
+In the 1920s, the present campus was established on Alhambra Avenue, though all of the original buildings have been replaced.

+The school mascot was the Panther from 1927 until 1947 when they changed their mascot to the Bulldogs.

 Campus

 Alhambra's campus was built into one of the Bay Area's characteristic rolling hills.
 The campus was renovated in 1994, and is now set in a Spanish style reminiscent of the old campus.
 In 2003, the Center for the Arts (Performing Arts Building or PAB) was completed, which seats 350 and plays host to theatrical and musical performances.
 This is a marked improvement for the school's drama department, which previously performed in the school's "multi-use room", a combination cafeteria and stage space.
 Most recently, the drama department received a new Black Box theater.
 The Center for the Arts also features rooms outside that are used to exhibit art.
 The Center for the Arts also has a large projector screen that can either hang down or retract into the ceiling above.
 This screen is often used for awareness programs for the students.

 The school's synthetic field for football, baseball, soccer, and lacrosse borders the main avenue through town, and an all weather track, tennis courts and basketball are set on the top of a hill.
 The renovation also produced a large gym facility and a student commons.

-All throughout the campus are student-made paintings on doors, walls, and seating areas.
-Often, the paintings are remakes of other famous paintings, but there are original works as well.
-For example, in between the F and H Buildings are low concrete walls with numerous flags from different countries painted on top.
-Some wall paintings depict famous people or musical instruments.